aymenfurter/smartrag/README.md

 While these indexing improvements significantly enhance the retrieval capabilities of RAG applications, sometimes a single question-answer interaction isn't sufficient for complex queries.
 This is where multi-agent systems come into play.

-I've added an experimental feature to SmartRAG called "Multi-Agent Research".
+SmartRAG has an experimental feature called "Multi-Agent Research".
 Using Microsoft's [AutoGen](https://microsoft.github.io/autogen/) framework, this feature creates an ensemble of AI agents that collaborate to research more complex topics.
 Here's how it works:

 #### 1. Researcher Agent
 The system creates an agent **for each data source**, allowing for independent research across various indexes.